 Barbara Goggin, T.C.R.G., A.D.C.R.G.

 As a retired championship level Irish dancer of 17 years and principal instructor of the Oakville and Windsor locations, Barb oversees all competitive Irish dance classes from Beginner to Open Championship.
-Barb began assisting with her teacher (Yvonne Kelly of the O'Ceallaigh School) and has been a certified teacher since 1989.
+Barb began assisting with her teacher (Yvonne Kelly of the O'Ceallaigh School) and has been a certified teacher (T.C.R.G.) since 1989.
 Barb has designed each of her school costumes over the years and she continues to use her creative talents by assisting in designing solo dance costumes and helping to select the best colours, fits and designs for the dancers.
 Barb's passion for team dancing has helped to build a strong reputation for this school with traditional ceili dances and figure choreographies, and was instrumental in the School's success at the 2013 World Championships where the minor team brought back the School's first world medal for teams, and two years later, placed third, capturing the first World globe for the School.
 Barb has trained soloists and teams for Regional, North American and World Championship competitions and takes pride in all achievements by the dancers, whether they are regional titles or personal bests.
-Barb is now also a certified adjudicator (2019) and will no doubt be very visible across the competition scene in years to come.
+Barb was certified as an adjudicator (A.D.C.R.G) in 2019 and will no doubt be very visible across the competition scene in years to come.

 Ryan Carroll, T.C.R.G., A.D.C.R.G., B.G.